Creating atom-nanoparticle quantum superpositions

-\prlsec{Experimental setup} The experimental setup consists of a nanoparticle trapped in Paul trap which is illuminated by a plane-wave optical field (see Fig.~\ref{setup}).
+\prlsec{Atom-nanoparticle coupling} The experimental setup consists of a nanoparticle trapped in Paul trap which is illuminated by a plane-wave optical field (see Fig.~\ref{setup}).
 We choose the light wavelength $\lambda_{l}$ to be comparable or smaller than the nanoparticle radius $r$, effectively making the nanoparticle a mirror-like object.
 The backscattered light from the nanoparticle interferes with the incoming light to form a standing wave in the rest frame of the nanoparticle (see Fig.~\ref{simulation}) and the resulting intensity minima and maxima rigidly follow the motion of the nanoparticle.
 In one of the maxima we trap an atom exploiting an internal electronic transition in the red-detuned regime.
-Specifically, the nanoparticle and atom traps are given by:
+Specifically, the potential is given by:

 where $\omega_{n}$ ($\omega_{a}$) is the frequency of the Paul (atomic) trap, $m_{n}$ ($m_{a}$) is the mass of the nanoparticle (atom), $\hat{x}_{n}$ ($\hat{x}_{a}$) is the nanoparticle (atom) position, and $d$ is the distance between the two traps.